gardeneda/Practice/README.md

 # practices
 Mini-programming for my personal hands-on learning.

-**THESE ARE NOT PROJECTS NOR ARE THEY PART OF THE PORTFOLIO
+**THESE ARE NOT PROJECTS NOR  PART OF THE PORTFOLIO